numfocus/gsoc/2016/proposals/rai-vivek.md

 ### User interface

-* An easily navigable HTML report of diagnostic data
+* An easily navigable HTML report of diagnostic data.

-* Add simple in-browser visualizations
+* Add simple in-browser visualizations.
   > These visualizations can be served via backend using Python library like
   > Bokeh or rendered on the client using d3 (or equivalent) library.
 I prefer the
   > latter approach.